meco-group/fatrop/README.md

 ## Usage
 - fatrop can be used using the "low-level" interface by implementing an OcpAbstract class.
 See inlcude/ocp/ocp_abstract.hpp
 - fatrop is also interfaced with CasADi.
-A usage example can be found [here](https://github.com/jgillis/fatrop_demo).
+A usage example can be found [here](https://github.com/jgillis/fatrop_demo)
-- usage examples of both interfaces can be found in the examples folder.
+- usage examples of both interfaces can be found in the examples folder

+## Getting Started

+Refer to [github pages](https://meco-group.github.io/fatrop/) as a reference to help getting started.

 ## Citing
-To cite Fatrop in your academic work, please use the following reference:
+To cite Fatrop in your academic work, please use the following reference of the [fatrop paper](https://arxiv.org/abs/2303.16746):

 ```
 @inproceedings{vanroye2023fatrop,